|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-In this recipe, elevate the humble British cauliflower to new heights with this vegetarian Cauliflower and Chickpea Curry recipe.
-Not only is the curry recipe quick and easy to make, but it is inexpensive and nutritious.
-This makes the curry perfect for both the main meal, lunch or a side dish for meat - so suits vegetarians and carnivores alike.
+In this recipe, the humble British cauliflower reaches new heights with this vegetarian Cauliflower and Chickpea Curry recipe.
+This curry recipe is quick and easy to make, and also inexpensive and nutritious.

 - 1 tbsp vegetable oil

 - 1 large onion (finely diced)

 - 3 cloves garlic (minced)

 - 1 tsp turmeric

 - 2 tsp garam masala